 The female urinary system

-After you have changed into a hospital gown, the radiographer will take you into the X-ray room and help you onto the X-ray couch.
-First, they will inject some dye into one of your veins, usually in your arm.
-The injection may make you feel hot and flushed.
-Some people may get a metallic taste.
+After you have changed into a hospital gown, the radiographer will take you into the x-ray room.
+They will inject some dye into a vein in your arm.
+The injection may make you feel hot and some people get a metallic taste.
 These feelings usually only last a minute or two.

-The dye circulates through your bloodstream and goes to your kidneys.
-The doctors can then watch the dye on an X-ray screen, as it goes through your kidneys and then through the ureters.
-The radiographer will take X-rays as the dye passes through your system.
-Before the last X-ray, they may ask you to go to the toilet to empty your bladder.
+The radiographer can watch the dye on an x-ray screen, as it goes through your kidneys and then through the ureters.
+They take x-rays as the dye passes through your system.
+Before the last x-ray, they may ask you to go to the toilet to empty your bladder.